flyty707/aws-demo-4-duplo/README.md

 # Terraform AWS/EKS Kubernetes Cluster with Web Application

-This Terraform project deploys a Kubernetes cluster with a web application on either AWS with EKS or GCP with GKE.
+This Terraform project deploys a Kubernetes cluster with a web application on either AWS with EKS.

 ## Configuration (main.tf)